Henry Lee Lucas: Background

-Nellie would also make him cross-dress in public, purportedly so she could later pimp him to both men and women.
-Eventually, Lucas's schoolteachers complained about the cross-dressing, and a court order put an end to it.
-Despite this, Nellie continued to abuse and torment Lucas.
+Lucas' mother would also make him cross-dress in public, purportedly so she could later pimp him to both men and women.
+Eventually, Lucas' teachers complained about the cross-dressing, and a court order put an end to it.
+Despite this, Lucas' mother continued to abuse and torment him.
 She shot and killed a mule given to him by an uncle and proceeded to beat Lucas because she had to pay to have the animal carcass removed.

 Lucas was frequently bullied as a child and later cited the mass rejection by his peers as a cause for his misanthropy.
-Commenting on his childhood, Lucas stated:
+Commenting on his childhood, he stated:

 I hated all my life.
 I hated everybody.
 When I first grew up and can remember, I was dressed as a girl by my mother.
 And I stayed that way for two or three years.
 And after that I was treated like what I call the dog of the family.
 I was beaten.
 I was made to do things that no human bein' would want to do.

-Lucas's father died of pneumonia after spending a night outside in the cold.
+Lucas' father died of pneumonia after spending a night outside in the cold.
 While in the sixth grade, Lucas dropped out of school and ran away from home, drifting around Virginia.
 As an adolescent, Lucas began an incestuous relationship with his half-brother and started engaging in bestiality, capturing small animals and performing sexual acts on them before killing them.

-First murder
+First alleged murder

-Lucas claimed to have committed his first homicide at age 14, when he strangled 17-year-old Laura Everlean Burnsley.
-Burnsley disappeared from a bus stop in Lynchburg, Virginia, in March 1951.
-Lucas confessed to her murder on February 15, 1984.
-According to Lucas, he picked her up near Lynchburg, and after she refused his sexual advances and resisted an unsuccessful rape attempt, he killed her and buried her body in a secluded wooded area near Harrisburg, Virginia.
+Lucas claimed to have committed his first homicide at age 14, when he strangled seventeen-year-old Laura Everlean Burnsley.
+Burnsley disappeared from a bus stop in Lynchburg, Virginia, in March 1951; Lucas confessed to her murder on February 15, 1984.
+According to Lucas, he picked her up near Lynchburg, and after she refused his sexual advances and resisted an unsuccessful rape attempt, he killed her and buried her body in a secluded wooded area near Harrisburg.